Truff1e/lockout/README.md

 You can find the original mod here: https://www.curseforge.com/minecraft/mc-mods/lockout All credit for the game concept goes to SmallAnt.

+I hope you enjoy!
+~Truffle

 Warning: Do not tamper with the 'template' folder unless you know what you are doing.
 It could cause your data packs to break.

 ## How to Generate a Board
-To begin, run lockout.py.
-You will be greeted with a welcome screen.
+To begin, make sure you have python installed and then run lockout.py.
 To generate a board, you can use any of the three following commands:

 balancedboard - Generates a board with weighted difficulty distribution for optimal gameplay balance.
 This is the recommended option for starting out.